Last Updated on

 Serve with sides of choice.

 I would like to take this opportunity again to say a massive thank you to everyone that has visited my blog, liked it and also took time out to leave constructive comments both on the blog and facebook.
 You are all amazing.
 Without you all out there, there will not be my active kitchen.
 Thank you!
 Dalu!
 Nagode!
 Don’t forget to tell your friends and families about the new girl on the block.

 I am very open to suggestions and if you have a recipe you would like me to cook and see on the blog, kindly send an email.

 Pictures recently updated.
-Below is one of the pictures originally posted.
+Below are some of the pictures originally posted in 2015.